darkhz/invidtui/README.md

 - The **use-current-instance** option can be used in cases where a playlist file has to be loaded, but the URLs in the playlist point to a slow invidious instance.
 The playlist media can instead be retrieved from a fast instance (automatically selected by invidtui).

 - While specifying the **force-instance** option, it is recommended to input just the instance name, remove the "https://" prefix if present.
+If the instance url is not valid, invidtui will automatically choose another valid instance.

 ## Configuration file
 Generally, invidtui will work out-of-the-box, with no configuration required.<br />